maciejmatu/github-issues-app/readme.md

 ## Github Issues App

 #### Description
-Supports browsers from ie9.
+Support from ie10.
+Works from edge up.
 Normally I don't put built files in repo, but this is an exception.
 Date element in issues list, is put every 3 items, since I only wanted to display it to show styling.
 The only needed files (e.g. to upload on a server) are index.html, styles.html and assets folder.

 #### Building
 To develop you must first install the packages with `npm install`.